On the homotopy of Q(3) and Q(5) at the prime 2: The homotopy groups of

 By Corollary~\ref{cor:trres}, $2\nu$ must be detected in the homotopy fixed point spectral sequence for $\TMF_0(5)$ in Adams-Novikov filtration between 1 and 3.
 Since $2\nu = 0$ in the $E_2$-page, it follows that in fact the filtration has to be between 2 and 3, and the only candidates live in filtration 3.

-Given the differential in the previous paragraph, the only possible candidate to detect $2\nu$ in $\TMF_0(5)$ is $\delta^{-1}\gamma\xi$; moreover, the class representing $2\eta\nu$, i.e. $\delta^{-1}\eta\gamma\xi$, must die in the spectral sequence.
-This is only possible if $d_3\gamma = \delta^{-1}\eta\gamma\xi$.
+We claim that the filtration $3$ class $\delta^{-1}\gamma\xi$ detects $2\nu$ in $\TMF_0(5)$.
+To verify this claim, one can determine from Lemma~\ref{eq:addHFPE2} and Proposition~\ref{prop:HFPE2} that $E_2^{3,6}$ is an $\FF_2$-vector space.
+One subtlety to determining this $\FF_2$-vector space is the fact that inverting $\Delta$ in $H^*(T_*)$ is equivalent to inverting $\delta$ and $b_4-11\delta$.
+However, Corollary~\ref{cor:jrels}, and the discussion that follows, makes it clear that we have

+Finally, as the $d_3$ differentials determined up to this point completely determine the differentials supported by the $0$-line, we can easily deduce that the image of $d_3$ in $E_2^{3,6}$ is precisely the image of $\eta^3$.
+We therefore deduce that $\delta^{-1}\gamma\xi$ is the only potential candidate to detect $2\nu$ on the $E_3$-page of the spectral sequence.